Materialfy/M-Dash/README.md

 * notification api so notifications function
 * getting documentation up on vue press

+## Bugs
+- Notification drawer is currently shifted due to a change in the layout
+- Chart js header is not correctly displaying in mobile due to aspect ration change

 ## Getting Started
 - Install Nodejs from [Nodejs Official Page](https://nodejs.org/en/)